-Couple tells their story of choosing mini-IVF, with lower odds of success, to avoid having more than one embryo
+Couple tells their story of trying mini IVF, even with lower odds than standard IVF, to avoid having more than one embryo

 We had been trying to conceive for almost five years when we found out that we would probably need IVF (in vitro fertilization) in order to have a child.
 We live in Memphis, TN, so we originally went to our local clinic, but TRM caught our eye because they are one of the only clinics in the southeast that offers natural cycle IVF and mini-IVF.

 In natural cycle IVF, they monitor your body and try to retrieve at least one good egg (similar to a natural pregnancy, hence the name “natural cycle”).
 We had some hesitations about doing conventional (fully stimulated) IVF because of the potential of excess embryos that we may never use.